 For those who have quite a bit of time to develop a complex app, a more involved language like C# or C++ might do.
 But, if you're working under a tight deadline, you'll need an easy-to-work-with language like Python or JavaScript.

-No-code platforms like Adalo are efficient options for quickly developing your app without needing to write code.
-These platforms leverage a drag-and-drop interface similar to a photo editor like Paint.
+AI-powered app builders like Adalo offer efficient options for quickly developing your app without needing to write code.
+Adalo creates database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play.
+The platform leverages a drag-and-drop interface similar to a photo editor like Paint.

 Instead of typing in line after line of code, you'll drag pre-made components and your pictures over to a building canvas and customize every part so you can release an app that looks, feels, and performs as if it were made using code.